Fittonia are a truly classic terrarium plant.

 Step 2: Fittonia Terrarium Plants

 Sourcing the plants for this terrarium should be very easy indeed.
-All that’s required is a handful of Fittonia plants and enough moss to cover the soil.
+All that’s required is a handful of Fittonia plants, any desirable extras and enough moss to cover the soil.
 Simple!

 Don’t worry about getting any specific type of Fittonia.
 There are a couple of main varieties but it’s not critical to get any one in particular.

-You’re much more likely to find one of the verschaffeltii varieties.
+You’re much more likely to find one of the verschaffeltii or albivenis varieties.
 They’re identified by their smaller leaves when compared with the broad-leaved superb.

 I’d try to get at least two colours here.
 Enough to provide lots of vibrancy and a nice degree of contrast.